GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Experiments

-\textbf{\textsc{GUARD} preferentially benefits the Retain Set.} For a fixed unlearning percentage, baseline, and evaluation metric, \textsc{GUARD} consistently yields the largest improvements over other methods on the \textit{Retain Set}.
-This is consistent with it prioritizing the preservation of knowledge in retained data via proxy attribution.
-Consequently, improvements on the generalization sets (Real World and Real Author Sets) are more indirect.
-Nonetheless, on these sets we observe cases when the Sacrifice Rates are negative (i.e., have improved performance), suggesting that \textsc{GUARD} not only mitigates degradation but can enhance generalization by alleviating overfitting on the Forget Set.

-\textbf{Additional results.} We defer additional experimental findings to the Appendix: 1) \textbf{Phi-1.5B results} (Appendix~\ref{subsec:apdx-exp-phi}): We demonstrate that \textsc{GUARD} consistently improves retention across different LLM architectures, including Phi-1.5B.
+Additionally, \textsc{GUARD} applied on NPO significantly outperforms NPO, SimNPO, FLAT (TV) and SatImp across all three evaluation sets.
+Specifically, NPO + \textsc{GUARD} achieves substantially lower Sacrifice Rates than SatImp, with reductions of up to $19.18\%$ in Truth Ratio on the Retain Set.
+Also, NPO + \textsc{GUARD} increases the Truth Ratio by up to 32.08\% over SatImp on the Retain Set while retaining similar degradation levels on the Forget Set.
+This demonstrates that our attribution-driven approach provides superior knowledge retention compared to existing loss reweighting strategies.

+\textbf{Effectiveness of \textsc{GUARD} on MUSE.} Based on Table~\ref{tab:unlearning_muse_new}, \textsc{GUARD} demonstrates similar effectiveness on MUSE as observed on TOFU. \textsc{GUARD} consistently improves retention performance across all baselines while maintaining effective forgetting, with NPO + \textsc{GUARD} achieving the best overall performance on Retain Set KnowMem ($45.9$) compared to all competing loss reweighting methods.
+We note that \textsc{GUARD} exhibits somewhat higher PrivLeak scores, which reflects the fact that retention of relevant knowledge naturally makes the model more vulnerable to membership inference attacks.
+Moreover, this moderate privacy degradation (10.5\% increase for NPO + \textsc{GUARD}) is substantially outweighed by the significant utility gains in knowledge retention (a 27.8\% improvement on the Retain Set KnowMem) and highly improved forgetting performance (a 22.8\% reduction on Forget Set KnowMem), demonstrating that the retention benefits far exceed the privacy loss.

+\textbf{Additional results.} 1) \textbf{Computational efficiency analysis} (Appendix~\ref{subsec:time}): We present a runtime comparisons demonstrating that \textsc{GUARD} introduces minimal computational overhead, with data attribution representing a one-time preprocessing step that amortizes across multiple unlearning operations.
 2) \textbf{Visualization of proxy attribution and reallocated unlearning power} (Appendix~\ref{subsec:apdx-exp-da}): We provide visualizations that confirm the intuition that \textsc{GUARD} reallocates unlearning power based on the proxy attribution scores to mitigate retention losses.
-3) \textbf{Hyperparameter sensitivity analysis} (Appendix~\ref{subsec:apdx-exp-hs}): We analyze the sensitivity of the temperature parameter $\tau$, supporting our theoretical claim that tuning $\tau$ controls the improvements in retention.
+3) \textbf{Hyperparameter sensitivity analysis} (Appendix~\ref{subsec:apdx-exp-hs}): We analyze the sensitivity of the temperature parameter $\tau,$ supporting our claim that tuning $\tau$ controls the quality of retention.